launchdarkly/SupportService/docs/use_cases.md

 The use case described above is interesting in its own right.
 But there are also some other neat things worth discussing.
 LaunchDarkly has a concept of a "user" which in a traditional web application will refer to the human being that is using the application.

 However, in operational use cases, there may not be a human on the other end of the request.
+In these cases you can think about the "user" object as simply the current request context.

 In the example code above, we make a call to the `getLdMachineUser` function to get a "machine" user that refers to the server where the app is running.